Richard Lawson (writer)

-Richard Lawson (born 1982/1983) is an American writer and critic.
-He rose to prominence as an entertainment writer for Gawker and was named chief critic for Vanity Fair in 2018.
+Richard Lawson (born May 31, 1983) is an American journalist and critic.
+He rose to prominence as an entertainment writer for Gawker and was chief critic for Vanity Fair from 2018 to 2025.
 Lawson's debut YA novel, All We Can Do Is Wait, was released in February 2018.

 Career

 Lawson began his writing career at Gawker in 2007.
 Initially hired onto Gawker's ad sales team, Lawson secretly began participating in Gawker's active comments section under the handle LolCait, where his writing gained the attention of the editorial staff.
 After revealing his identity, he began providing editorial content for the site, first by selecting the week's best comments, and eventually becoming a full-time editor.
 Lawson gained notice for his television recaps for shows such as The Real Housewives of New York City.
 His posts were the most popular on the site, where they garnered 2.4 million viewers each month.
 He left in July 2009 to work at TV.com for five months, before returning to Gawker.
 Lawson left the site for the second time in late 2011 to work for The Atlantic Wire as a senior entertainment and culture writer.

 In November 2013, Lawson left The Atlantic Wire to work as the Hollywood columnist at Vanity Fair.
 Four months later, he was hired as the magazine's TV and film critic.
 In March 2018, he became Vanity Fair's chief critic.
+In August 2025, he was laid off from the magazine.

 Lawson's debut novel, All We Can Do Is Wait, was released on February 6, 2018 under Razorbill.
 The book is a YA novel that centers on a group of teenagers in the waiting room of a hospital after a bridge collapse.
 All We Can Do Is Wait received a starred review from Publishers Weekly.

 Preferences

 Favorites

-When asked to rank the best films of the 2010 decade, Lawson named:
+In 2019, Lawson named the following films as the ten best of the 2010s: